MI-AFP/tutorials/tutorials/09_webapp.md

 #### Persistence with Persistent

 Again, there are several prepared libraries for working with persistence (DB) - take a look [here](https://wiki.haskell.org/Web/Databases_and_Persistence) or search the [Hackage](https://hackage.haskell.org).
 One of the most used is [persistent](https://hackage.haskell.org/package/persistent) also with various [extensions](https://hackage.haskell.org/packages/search?terms=persistent).
-There is nice documentation of this package in Yesod [book](https://www.yesodweb.com/book/persistent), but you can use it with any framework or even without any framework - just whenever you need to persist some data in database.
+There is nice documentation of this package in Yesod [book](https://www.yesodweb.com/book/persistent), but you can use it with any framework or even without any framework - just whenever you need to persist some data in a database.

 ```haskell
 {-# LANGUAGE EmptyDataDecls             #-}